libretro/docs/docs/guides/arcade-getting-started.md

 | **Primary recommendation** | MAME 2003-Plus | FB Alpha |
 | **Secondary recommendation** | MAME 2010, MAME 2016 | N/A |

+!!!
+Note
-_Note: Secondary recommendations do not run at full speed on all systems in this category, but may allow the user to play games which are not available via the primary recommendation._
+    _Secondary recommendations do not run at full speed on all systems in this category, but may allow the user to play games which are not available via the primary recommendation._

-#### Full power devices
+### Full-power devices
 Users with modern desktop and laptop processors, and other full power systems, have the greatest flexibility in terms of which arcade emulator cores to use.

 ---